WXUXIN/Data-Engineer-Internship-Tech-Test-/README.md

   - Evaluates how the function handles restaurants with country codes not present in a predefined list or excel sheet.

 - **Execution**:
+  - Restaurant with id 18537536 has a country code of 100, which is not present in the list of valid country codes, is used to test the function's behavior.
   - The `warnings` module captures any warnings thrown during the processing of the dataset.
   - The test asserts that a warning has been issued.